 8. Routinery

 Routinery turns routines into guided, timed steps.
-It’s ideal for ADHD minds that struggle with initiating and sequencing activities, because it provides a concrete flow from start to finish.
+It’s ideal for people who struggle with initiating and sequencing activities because it provides a concrete flow from start to finish.

-With voice and push prompts, Routinery walks you through routines like a Morning Routine or a Shutdown Routine, reducing decision fatigue and helping you maintain momentum.
+With voice and push prompts, Routinery walks you through routines like a morning ritual or an evening shutdown, reducing decision fatigue and helping you maintain momentum.

 Website: https://apps.apple.com/us/app/routinery-self-care-routine/id1450486923